Skip to main content

 Muga the heirloom silk of Assam

-Looking back at the beautiful bygone years, I transport myself to my Aita's (Grandmom) antique chest, where a neatly folded crip and slightly golden hued Muga silk chadar lie.
+Looking back at the beautiful bygone years, I transport myself to my Aita's (Grandmom) antique chest, where a neatly folded crisp and slightly golden-hued Muga silk chadar lies.
 I remember Aita telling me she weaved that chadar.
-Long back Assamese women weaved their own clothes especially mekhela chadars. weaving muga silk is highly esteemed in assamese culture in the yesteryears.
+Long back, Assamese women weaved their own clothes, especially mekhela chadars.
+Weaving muga silk is highly esteemed in assamese culture in the yesteryears.

 Muga is especially found in the form of mekhela chadar traditionally.
 Muga saree is commonly available in the market too.
 Indigenous Muga silk is produced by the Antheraea Assamensis caterpillar.

-If you look back at muga history, it traces back to the Ahom dynasty between1602 to 1644.
-In the Ahom dynasty, Muga weaver used to get exempted from property taxes.
+If you look back at muga history, it traces back to the Ahom dynasty between 1602 and 1644.
+In the Ahom dynasty, Muga weavers used to get exempted from property taxes.
 The golden treasure of Assam Muga is only found in Assam.
 The humid and dense land helps to produce muga yarn.

-Because of the skyrocketing prices, unlike every indigenous fabric, Muga's authenticity is put to a question as well.
+Because of the skyrocketing prices, unlike every indigenous fabric, Muga's authenticity is called into question as well.
 In the market today, you can find muga being disguised with other fabric that can look like muga but is not muga.

 Comments